node-class-may-2023/ComIT_Node/browserapi.md

 element.style.fontWeight = 'bold'; // using font-weight we can set the font to bold, as it's JavaScript the property name is fontWeight
 ```

-* Using the style property and CSS property names writen in JavaScript form we can style our components using JS
+* Using the style property and CSS property names written in JavaScript form we can style our components using JS

 #### Practice
 [Exercise 24](./exercises/browser/ex_24.md)